The Arctic Seal Who Is Afraid Of Ice

 First there was Cinders, a pig, with a mud phobia, and now an Arctic Seal who hates ice, and keeps trying to escape to the warm waters of the Mediterranean.

 Sahara, a Hooded Seal, first made headlines in April, 2007, when the then nine-month old pup washed up in the Canary Islands, near Northern Africa.
 The pup was overweight and had lost all its hair, something he would need to survive in the cold Arctic.
 He was flown to the Cornwall Seal Sanctuary in London where he was placed on a strict diet and nursed back to health.
 Fortunately his hair grew back and he was ready to go.

 Fitted with an electronic device to track his progress, Sahara was released around the Orkney Islands near Scotland.
 However, instead of heading 1,000 miles to the north towards Greenland, Sahara turned again and swam 1,000 miles south, this time to the warm waters around the coast of Spain.

 Hooded Seals normally live on ice packs in the coldest regions of North America.
-They are male seals, deriving their name from a kind of hood that inflates like a balloon from their forehead to the mouth, whenever they are excited or threatened.
+The male seals get their name from a kind of hood that inflates like a balloon from their forehead to the mouth whenever they are excited or threatened.
 Hooded Seals are loners, meeting with other seals only during short mating seasons.
-They feed on deep-water fish like redfish and herring, and can live up to thirty years in the wild.
+They feed on deep sea dwellers like rockfish and herring, and can live up to thirty years in the wild.

 Sources: Koaa.com, DailyMail.co.uk, BBC News.com